pentakotarahitya6-boop/Titanic_survival_prediction/README.md

-Titanic Survival Prediction
+#Titanic Survival Prediction

 This project helps to predict whether a passenger is survived in titanic disaster.

-he steps include:
+The steps include:
 - Data loading
 - Data cleaning
 - Handling missing values